comeonyoh/NavigatableRIBs/README.md

 It automatically deallocate `topViewController` of UINavigationController and don't care about it.

 When I tried to it with [RIBs framework](https://github.com/uber/RIBs), there are some problems.
-I can't call `detachChild` method of the router so it makes a memory leak bug.
+I can't call `detachChild` method of the router directly.
+Because we cannot catch the `pop` swipe gesture.
+So it makes a memory leak bug.

 ## The goal
-* Handle all the cases of navigation
+* Handle all the cases of navigation.
 * Not alter the pre-written codes.
 Let's just add some protocol for navigation.
 * Forced navigation rules.